 - It is also useful in weight reduction diets as they have high water content with a high satiety value.

-- It is good source of Vitamin C, Vitamin A, vitamin B1, vitamin B6, magnesium and lycopene.
+- It is a good source of Vitamin C, Vitamin A, vitamin B1, vitamin B6, magnesium and lycopene.

 Caution while eating water melon and Side-effects

 - Do not eat watermelon empty stomach in the morning.